Detroit Red Wings lose, 3-0, to Leafs, can't contain Auston Matthews, who reaches 60 goals

 The Detroit Red Wings patched their lineup and played their best goalie, but the Toronto Maple Leafs proved why they're headed to the Stanley Cup playoffs.

-Led by Alex Nedeljkovic in net, the Wings held Tuesday's game at Scotiabank Arena scoreless past the halfway point, but Auston Matthews cemented his place in Leafs history when he became the first player in franchise history to reach 60 goals, sending the Wings onto their next stop with a 3-0 loss.
+Led by Alex Nedeljkovic in net, the Wings held Tuesday's game at Scotiabank Arena scoreless past the halfway point, but Auston Matthews scored twice to become the first player in a decade to reach 60 goals, sending the Wings onto their next stop with a 3-0 loss.

 The Wings (31-40-10) play their season finale Friday at the New Jersey Devils.